bamorim/expensify-junie/README.md

 ## Features

-- 🔒 Enterprise-grade authentication with WorkOS
+- 🔐 Magic code email-based authentication (placeholder for v1)
-- 📊 Advanced policy management with rolling windows and group-based rules
+- 📋 Policy management per category with limits and routing (org-wide and user-specific)
-- 💼 Multi-organization support
+- 💼 Multi-organization support with strict data isolation
 - ✨ Modern React UI with server components
 - 🔍 Type-safe from database to UI